MicrosoftDocs/msix-docs/msix-src/modification-package-1809-update.md

 ms.localizationpriority: medium
 ---

-# MSIX Modification packages on Windows 10 1809 update
+# MSIX modification packages on Windows 10 1809 update

 With the Windows 10 1809 update, you can now package your registry-based plugins and customization inside an MSIX modification package.
 Customization can include configurations needed to be set in the registry such that the main package will run as expected.
 Meaning your main application leverages the registry to view whether a plugin exist.
 When you deploy the main package and the modification package, at runtime the application will view the virtual registry (VREG) of both the main package and the modification package.

 Note that your main package may be using the VREG to do the following things: